'Call of Duty: Ghosts' video game passes $1 billion in sales to retailers

 Activision shares were relatively unchanged at $16.54 in afternoon-trading on the Nasdaq.

-The franchise's tenth instalment "Call of Duty: Ghosts," a gritty military-themed shooter game, was released worldwide on Tuesday.
+The franchise's tenth installment "Call of Duty: Ghosts," a gritty military-themed shooter game, was released worldwide on Tuesday.

 While Activision has only announced "sell-in" sales, Take-Two Interactive Software Inc's said in September that its "Grand Theft Auto V," touched $800 million in retail sales a day after it launched.